Forecasting

 a) Overwrite forecasts (default)

-September forecast overwritten with actuals
+Overwrite forecast values with actuals

 b) Retain forecasts